Urban South Brewery

 “We knew one had to be flavorful but also had to be something the newer craft beer drinker could access,” he says of Charming Wit.
 “The Holy Roller IPA is at the other end.
 We wanted to create something citrusy and tropical that fits our climate and food.
 It’s the kind of beer you’d want to drink out on a parade route.”

 Stop by Urban South’s tasting room to see what’s on tap, and don’t be shy about asking for an informal tour of the brewery.
-Hours are Thursday and Friday from 4 to 8 p.m., and Saturday and Sunday from 2 to 8 p.m.
+Urban South is open daily from noon to 9 p.m. on weekdays, and on Friday to Sunday from 11 a.m. to 10 p.m.